Governor, PTI Karachi chief discuss Sindh issues with PM Imran Khan

-ISLAMABAD: Governor Sindh Imran Ismail and PTI Karachi chief Khurrum Sher Zaman met Prime Minister Imran Khan on Wednesday as they discuss strategy in the next elections and issues faced by the province especially Karachi, ARY NEWS reported.
+ISLAMABAD: Governor Sindh Imran Ismail and PTI Karachi chief Khurrum Sher Zaman met Prime Minister Imran Khan on Wednesday as they discuss election strategy in the next polls and issues faced by the province especially Karachi, ARY NEWS reported.

 Speaking to the media after the meeting, Khurrum Sher Zaman said that the prime minister has summoned them to their office where they have conveyed issues faced by the people of the province.